Dunning breaks down when the team has to remember too much.

 - whether the payment date is grounded in a real conversation

-- whether the issue is a true delay or an unresolved dispute
+- whether the issue is a true delay or another open issue

 That turns forecast review into a better operating discussion instead of a separate recap exercise.